equality509/project-2-house/readme.md

 [My Project Live Page](https://house-qc25.onrender.com)

 ## Next Steps
 My next steps are to eventually build out this into a full presentable project.
 I will add Authentification, a nav bar and many morre items.
+As this will be something that I present to recruiters.